x0xr00t/sl0ppy-lfi/README.md

 * Choise 2 for linux based lfi file checks
 * Cboise 3 for linux & windows lfi file checks
 * choise 4 for PHP://filther encoding..
-* Enter the lfi url whn it ask for it like this.. http://server.vulnerable.com/index.php?page=`
+* Enter the lfi url when it ask for it like this.. http://server.vulnerable.com/index.php?page=`
 * Else as http://server.vulnerable.com/index.php?page=../../../../../../../../../../
 * Or any other lfi param or pages...